-Hair Discrimination in Kansas
+Hair Discrimination in Missouri

-There are highly publicized cases of discrimination based on hairstyles in the work place and schools.
+There are highly publicized cases of discrimination based on hairstyles in the workplace and schools.
 Tyree Bayan, a student seeking employment in Kansas City said he was denied a job because of his locs, despite being described by management as "a 100 percent qualified candidate."

 The CROWN Act